Weyerhaeuser Hall, Room 215

 - Consider applying for national scholarships.
 Applications for the Beinecke (graduate study in the arts, humanities or social sciences), Truman (careers in public service), Goldwater (science research) and Udall (environmental policy) are due in the junior year.
 Make an appointment with the Director of Academic Programs to discuss the opportunities and the process.

 - Consider undertaking an honors project.
 Completing an honors project is an ideal way to demonstrate your ability to do graduate level work; it can also help you decide if doing original, independent research is your true calling.
-Most departments require that project proposals be submitted in the spring of the junior year.
+Most departments require submission of project proposals in the spring of the junior year.
 Consult your major department chair regarding the GPA eligibility guidelines and application process.

 - Identify individuals who can write recommendations.
 Whether you’re applying for an internship, a job, graduate school, or national scholarships, you’ll need people who know you well and can write on your behalf.
 Cultivate relationships with faculty and staff, as well as work supervisors on campus and in the community.
 Checkout the Letter of Recommendation Tips on the Academic Programs website.